jronallo/iiif-workshop/workshop/image/comparison.md

 ## Mirador

 We'll see more later about how [Mirador](../presentation/mirador.md) can be used for image comparison even with images across institutions.

+Take a look at how the [Boxwood Project](http://boxwood.ago.ca/) from the Art Gallery of Ontario uses Mirador to compare objects.